If you’ve tried looking up pink beaches in Indonesia then no doubt you’ve come across the famous Pink Beach Komodo!

 Another option to see Komodo Pink Beach and the surrounding sights in Komodo National Park is a multi-day sailing adventure.

-I personally booked my tour with Travass Life who offers amazing tours to Komodo Island, and I can’t recommend them enough!
+I personally booked my tour with Travass Life which offers amazing tours to Komodo Island, and I can’t recommend them enough!

 Their most popular 3-day tour includes visits to Komodo Island Indonesia, Kelor Island, Rinca Island, Kalong Island, Padar Island, Indonesia Pink Beach, Taka Makassar, Manta Point, Sebayur Island, Kanawa Island, and Labuan Bajo.